AimanGameDev/Conways-Game-Of-Life/README.md

-# Conway's Game of Life - High Performance Simulation in Unity
+# Conway's Game of Life - Massive Simulation in Unity

-This is a high-performance simulation of Conway's Game of Life built using the Unity engine.
+This is a high-performance massive simulation of Conway's Game of Life built using Unity engine.
 The main objective was to create a version capable of handling millions of cells at a good frame rate.
-To achieve this, I utilized Unity's Jobs and Burst frameworks for parallel computation, as well as the `Graphics.RenderMeshIndirect` API for efficient rendering.
+To achieve this, I utilized Unity's Jobs and Burst frameworks for parallel computation and `Graphics.RenderMeshIndirect` API for efficient rendering.

-### Hardware Used
+### Hardware Specs

-This is my hardware specs :

 - Type: Laptop
 - CPU: AMD Ryzen™ 9 5900HX with Radeon Graphics